 I’m a vegetarian and a new mama.
 Here’s why I take hydrolyzed Collagen.

 As a longtime vegetarian (and sometimes vegan), I was hesitant to jump on the Collagen craze of the last few years.
-But, as I became pregnant last year while we at Needed were in the thick of research for our Complete Plan, I came to understand how very important Collagen can be for all mamas, and especially those who follow a vegetarian or vegan diet.
+But, as I became pregnant for the first time while we were in the thick of research for our Complete Plan, I came to understand how very important Collagen can be for all mamas, and especially those who follow a vegetarian or vegan diet.

 I want to start by saying that I respect your dietary choices, whether they are for religious, ethical, environmental, or other preferences.
 I am sharing this information as a resource that I wish I had known during my many years of following a restricted diet.
 It's our goal at Needed to inform and empower women to make the best prenatal nutrition choices for themselves.
 We believe knowledge is power, and it's never our intention to add to the #momguilt.
 There's way more than enough of that to go around.

-With that being said, let's dive into why vegetarian mamas should consider supplementing with hydrolyzed Collagen.
+With that being said, let's dive into why collagen for vegetarians can be so beneficial.

 Pregnancy is a very nutritionally demanding time.
 It’s not impossible to have a healthy pregnancy and postpartum while following a strictly vegan or vegetarian diet, but it is very very difficult to maintain adequate nutrition while doing so.
 Several of the most critical nutrients for pregnancy, like Choline, Active Vitamin A, B12, Omega-3, and the amino acids Glycine and Proline are simply not abundant in a vegetarian or vegan diet.
 For example, to meet your daily Choline needs on a vegetarian diet, you would need to consume upwards of 6 pasture-raised eggs per day every day (which we don't recommend you try!)